Sham1242/Sham1242/README.md

 ### Hi there, I'm Ahtsham Sohail 👋

 I am a software engineer, currently studying computer science at Rutgers University Camden.
-I am located in Blackwood NJ I specialize in backend developement but have experience in front end as well!
+I am located in Blackwood NJ I have experience in front-end and back-end development as well!
 I’m currently working on webpage development for King Crown Gyro Inc.

- I’m currently learning deep learning applications
+ I’m currently learning deep-learning applications.
- I’m looking to collaborate on open source APIs
+ I’m looking to collaborate on open-source APIs.
-😄 Pronouns: He/Him/His
+😄 Pronouns: He/Him/His.
 📫 How to reach me: ahtsham@mnsohail.com

 **Languages and Tools:**